Moomins07/100-days-of-code/log.md

 **Thoughts**: I feel much more confident in my ability to use and understand functions.
 However, I certainly feel that I could further develop that knowledge and understanding.

+### Day 14: February 25, 2022

+**Today's Progress**: As mentioned in yesterday's thought's log, I decided to spend today re-capping 'reviewing functions' and properly updating my notes on that lesson.

+**Thoughts**: I feel that I have in fact further developed my knowledge on functions and now also have very useful notes that I can refer back to if need be.